 Charitable donations must be made to tax-exempt, 501(c)3 organizations to qualify as a deduction.

-A legitimate charitable organization would be happy to provide proof of its tax-exempt status, such as by producing its Form 990.
+A legitimate charitable organization should be happy to provide proof of its tax-exempt status, such as by producing its Form 990.
 But be careful not to be taken in by scammers.

-The IRS considers the following types of organizations fair game for tax-deductible donations:
+The IRS considers the following types of organizations eligible for tax-deductible donations:

 - Federal, state and local governments for contributions meant for the public good.

 - Organizations such as the Salvation Army, American Red Cross, Goodwill Industries, and United Way.